 How do you set up breakout rooms?

-Hosts or co-hosts will see the breakout rooms function at the bottom of their screens.
-Select the number of rooms you require and then choose from one of the these options:
+Hosts will see the breakout rooms function at the bottom of their screens.
+Select the number of rooms you require and then choose from one of these options:

 Automatically – Zoom will generate the rooms for you and participants will be split evenly into rooms.
 This option works well for large cohorts with group membership being randomly allocated.